simontonsoftware/s-libs/projects/app-state/README.md

 An observable state management library.
-Think of it like Redux, but without actions or reducers.
-That makes it a natural fit for anyone who wants the benefits of centralized state management, without adopting a function style of programming.
+Directly read, write, and observe any part of your state without writing any selectors, actions, or reducers.

 ## API Documentation